Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Sign Up

-This guide covers the citext extension — its setup, usage, and practical examples in PostgreSQL.
+This guide covers the citext extension — its setup, usage, and practical examples in Postgres.
 For datasets where consistent text formatting isn't guaranteed, case-insensitive queries can streamline operations.

 note

-The citext extension is an open-source module for PostgreSQL.
-It can be easily installed and used in any PostgreSQL database.
-This guide provides steps for installation and usage, with further details available in the PostgreSQL Documentation.
+The citext extension is an open-source module for Postgres.
+It can be easily installed and used in any Postgres database.
+This guide provides steps for installation and usage, with further details available in the Postgres Documentation.

 Enable the citext extension